Zach Plesac: Professional career

+Cleveland Indians / Guardians

-Draft and minor leagues
+Minor leagues

 The Cleveland Indians selected Plesac in the 12th round, with the 362nd overall pick, of the 2016 Major League Baseball draft.
 He signed on June 29, 2016, for a $100,000 signing bonus.
 He began his professional career in 2017 with the Low-A Mahoning Valley Scrappers, and after posting a 1.38 ERA in eight games (seven starts), was promoted to the Single-A Lake County Captains where he finished the season, posting a 1–1 record with a 3.60 ERA in six starts.

 In 2018, Plesac played for both the High-A Lynchburg Hillcats and the Double-A Akron RubberDucks, pitching to a combined 11–6 record with a 3.79 ERA in 26 total starts between both teams.
 He returned to Akron to begin 2019, and was promoted to the Triple-A Columbus Clippers in early May.